jackiewoodall/twb/the_way_beyond.md

 <div class="paragraph">

-The book by Blofeld and the one by Guenther & Tmungpa provide an introductory overview.
+The book by Blofeld and the one by Guenther & Trungpa provide an introductory overview.
 Chögyam Trungpa, who died recently, and Tarthang Tulku, Tibetan Buddhists, have taught in the United States.
 The book by Guenther and the one by Hopkins are more academically philosophical and